Jonathan2251/lbd/source/backendstructure.rst

   	.cfi_endproc

-As above assembly output, Mips allocates t1 variable to register $1 and no need to spill $1 since $1 is caller save register.
+As above assembly output, Mips allocates t1 variable to register $1 and no need to spill $1 since $1 is caller saved register.
-On the other hand, $ra is callee save register, so it spills at beginning of the assembly output since jal uses $ra register.
+On the other hand, $ra is callee saved register, so it spills at beginning of the assembly output since jal uses $ra register.
 Cpu0 $lr is the same register as Mips $ra, so it calls setAliasRegs(MF, SavedRegs, Cpu0::LR) in determineCalleeSaves() of Cpu0SEFrameLowering.cpp when